TABLE OF CONTENTS

 Summary

-This article runs through the available screening profiles, fuzziness levels, setting it up, adverse media and some FAQS.
+This article explains available screening profiles, fuzziness levels, adverse media and some FAQS.

-A screening profile is an option for customising what international lists are searched when you are running screening checks on your customer.
-As compliance admin you can select from one of the four profiles along with customising the fuzziness level and whether you have adverse media toggled on or off.
+A screening profile is an option for customising which international lists are searched when you are run a screening checks on your customer.
+As compliance admin you can select from one of the four profiles customise the fuzziness level and decide whether to turn adverse media on or off.

 Screening profiles

-Within the customisation of the screening profiles there are four options you can select from.
+Within the customisation of the screening profiles there are four options you can select from as explained above.
 This can be customised at a company level or at an office level.

 Customising at an office level could be useful if you have your offices set up in the platform as a workstream and would like more comprehensive checks completed on higher risk workstreams.